-There’s no place like home for the holidays–but getting there can be stressful, especially if you have a new baby in tow.
-You can’t plan for everything, but following these tips for holiday travel with baby should help you get to your destination safe, sound, and ready to celebrate.
+We’ve talked about hosting the holidays with a newborn, but what if you are traveling outside Houston?
+Spending the holidays with family and friends is a wonderful way to make connections and memories, but getting to your destination can be stressful, especially with a new baby in tow.
+You can’t plan for everything, but I hope that following these tips for holiday travel with baby will help you get to your destination safe, sound, and ready to celebrate.

 Give Yourself Extra Travel Time